burdiuz/traceability-matrices/README.md

 Fails(exits with an error code) if coverage thresholds weren't met.
 Parameters:

-- `--target-dir` - required, path to directory with coverage reports.
+- `--target-dir` - Required, path to directory with coverage reports.
-- `--total` - optional, defines global coverage threshold, value can be between 0 and 100.
+- `--total` - Optional, defines global coverage threshold, value can be between 0 and 100.
 Fails command if combined coverage of all features does not meet threshold.
-- `--per-feature` - optional, defines coverage threshold applied to each feature, value can be between 0 and 100.
+- `--per-feature` - Optional, defines coverage threshold applied to each feature, value can be between 0 and 100.
 Fails command if at least one feature does not meet threshold.

 Example: